Rajib-debnath1/musicy-client/README.md

 ## Add my site:

-        * 1 * It is based on school site .
+        * 1 * It is based on music school site .

         * 2 * This site provide different kinds of class in music